GEEKSUMAN/covid_dashboard/README.md

-# covid_dashboard
+# Covid 19 Dashboard

-a covid19 tracker dashboard
+a covid19 tracker dashboard with Chatbot